 Finally a man from the hotel arrives I am really scared it has been a long day I am tired and I dont really know what is going to happen.
 I didnt want to get in the car as I was worried that it might crash and also they might not even be from the hotel and are going to dump me somewhere in the middle of china.
 I read too many horror books my imagination is going wild.

 Back at the hotel

-She tells me to rest and she will check on me later I’m too scared to go to sleep in case I have concussion Also petrified the Chinese mafia are going to come and get me so I don’t tell anyone in England.
-You might think this was an overreaction but I later get told that if someone is injured the person who injures them has to pay any medical fees for life if victim is disabled so they then intentionally kill that person as its cheaper to have a one off fee of a funeral than lifetime medical costs (Source: Geoffrey Sant)
+She tells me to rest and she will check on me later.
+I am too scared to go to sleep in case I have concussion.
+Also petrified the Chinese mafia are going to come and get me so I don’t tell anyone in England.
+You might think this was an overreaction but my friend tells me via messenger that if someone is injured the person who injures them has to pay any medical fees for life if victim is disabled so they then intentionally kill that person as its cheaper to have a one off fee of a funeral than lifetime medical costs

 - Put on seatbelt if there is one